HackRU/handbook/directors.md

 Also, they provide logos that need to be put on the main site.
 Remember that nobody at HackRU can tweak the logos without permission from the sponsors.

+The final, and likely most important thing is that we give finance the budget.
+It tends to look like this:
+ - $107 for the iOS license
+ - $25 for the android licence
+ - $10 for the website
+ - $60 for labels.

+Note that the iOS and android charges are annual.

 #### Logistics

 We need to talk to this team for travel reimbursements and day-of floor plans.